-The Australian Harmonized Export Commodity Classification (AHECC) is designed for use by exporters, customs brokers and freight forwarders in the classification of goods when providing export declarations to the Australian Customs Service, and to assist users interpret export statistics published by the Australian Bureau of Statistics (ABS).
+The Australian Harmonized Export Commodity Classification (AHECC) is designed for use by exporters, customs brokers and freight forwarders in the classification of goods when providing export declarations to the Department of Immigration and Border Protection, and to assist users interpret export statistics published by the Australian Bureau of Statistics (ABS).

 The classification is based on the six digit international Harmonized Commodity Description and Coding System (HS) developed by the World Customs Organization (WCO) for describing internationally traded goods.
 The ABS extends the six digit international HS by two digits to provide a finer level of detail to meet Australian statistical requirements (Statistical codes).

 The most significant changes to the AHECC occur when the WCO periodically updates the international HS.
 The international HS and the AHECC have been updated in 1992, 1996, 2002, 2007 and 2012.
 This update incorporates the 2017 international HS changes and associated AHECC changes.
 The next international update is scheduled for 2022.

 A draft of the proposed AHECC was released on the ABS website for comment on 26/07/2016.
 The 2017 HS review together with the ABS statistical code review resulted in the creation of 549 new eight digit statistical codes and the deletion of 404 eight digit statistical codes.
 The AHECC, revised to accommodate the HS 2017 and statistical code reviews, becomes operative for exports with a date of departure of 1 January 2017 or later.
 For exports with a date of departure of 31 December 2016 or earlier the current version of AHECC should be used, which is available on the ABS website: Australian Harmonized Export Commodity Classification (AHECC) - Electronic Publication, Jan 2012 (cat. no. 1233.0).